Pallet racking storage is meant to be a great asset to your warehouse. Here are a few tips to get the most of out your industrial pallet racks.

 Will you need to apply the first in first out principle, or first in last out?
 This is very important when you’re dealing with aging or perishable stock.
 Accessibility of stock is different for each style.

 DON’T forget to investigate the costs of maintenance and repairs

 Installing any type of high-density storage is a costly exercise.
 A good repair and maintenance plan will keep your racking is an optimal condition before wear and tear can cause costly damage.
 Don’t make the mistake of overlooking a maintenance budget for your racking system.

 Schedule regular maintenance inspections and fix any damage or wear and tear immediately.
 Leaving a problem could compromise the safety of the system and become a risk to staff or stock.

 DO build safety processes specific to the system you choose

 Staff safety must be a top priority in any warehouse.
 Each racking system has a list of system-specific safety risks to be aware of.
 Develop safety rules and processes and then train your staff to adhere to these.
 All staff should also be trained to identify and report any damage to the system, no matter how small.
 What may seem insignificant to one person, may turn out to be a big risk if unattended.

 DON’T overlook the option of buying used pallet racking

 Buying used pallet racking makes a lot of sense.
 It’s not only a cost-effective option, but it’s also environmentally friendly.
-Companies, like SRS, who sells used racking will make sure that the shelves are compliant with quality and safety.
+Companies, like Shelving + Rack Systems, Inc. who sells used racking will make sure that the shelves are compliant with quality and safety.